 Sprint planning: Before setting off on a sprint, the sprint planning process is required to identify exactly which tasks need to be executed and how they will be executed.
-Sprint planning is timeboxed by setting a specific length of time for the planning process—experts recommend 8 hours or fewer for one-month sprints, two hours or fewer for one-week sprints.
+Sprint planning is timeboxed by setting a specific length of time for the planning process—experts recommend eight hours or fewer for one-month sprints, and two hours or fewer for one-week sprints.

-Daily scrum: Each day in a sprint, teams meet for a 15-minute scrum timebox to align on priorities and address any obstacles to the sprint goal.
+Daily Scrum: Each day in a sprint, teams meet for a 15-minute Scrum timebox to align on priorities and address any obstacles to the sprint goal.

-Sprint retrospective: Once a sprint is fully completed, scrum teammates meet to discuss the entire sprint process, reflect on areas of improvement, and make decisions on changes for the next sprint.
-This sprint retrospective is a scrum timebox of around three to four hours per one month sprint and is a similar length as the sprint review.
+Sprint retrospective: Once a sprint is fully completed, Scrum teammates meet to discuss the entire sprint process, reflect on areas of improvement, and make decisions on changes for the next sprint.
+This sprint retrospective is a Scrum timebox of around three to four hours per one-month sprint and is a similar length as the sprint review.

 The value of timeboxing in and out of work